balderdashy/sails-docs/contributing/code-submission-guidelines/code-submission-guidelines.md

 #### Contributing to an adapter

 If the adapter is part of core (code base located in the Sails repo), please follow the general best practices for contributing to Sails core.
-If it is located in a different repo, please send feature requests, patches, and issues there.
+If it is located in a different repo, please send feature requests and patches there.

 #### Authoring a new adapter